 Connecting Swope Study

-Prospect Avenue has some of the highest bus ridership in the region and will soon be converted into a bus rapid transit (BRT) corridor - Prospect MAX.
+Prospect Avenue has some of the highest bus ridership in the region and in late 2019 was converted into a bus rapid transit (BRT) corridor - Prospect MAX.

 U.S. 71 Highway runs a block east of, and parallel to, Prospect Avenue between Swope Parkway and 75th Street.
 For potential transit users, pedestrians, and bicyclists, there are few opportunities to cross the highway, high vehicle speeds, and wide intersections that all hinder accessibility.